jrderuiter/snakemake-rnaseq/README.md

 The workflow essentially performs the following steps:

-    - Cutadapt is used to trim the input reads for adapters and/or poor-quality base calls.
+* Cutadapt is used to trim the input reads for adapters and/or poor-quality base calls.
+* Fastqc is used to perform QC on the trimmed reads.
-    - The trimmed reads are aligned to the reference genome using STAR.
+* The trimmed reads are aligned to the reference genome using STAR.
-    - The resulting alignments are sorted and indexed using sambamba.
+* The resulting alignments are sorted and indexed using sambamba.
-    - featureCounts is used to generate gene expression counts.
+* featureCounts is used to generate gene expression counts.
-    - The (per sample) counts are merged into a single count file.
+* The (per sample) counts are merged into a single count file.
-    - Summary QC statistics are generated using multiqc.
+* Summary QC statistics are generated using multiqc.

 The final output (the merged counts) is located in the tab-separated file `merged.txt`.